shihab97820/base-learning/README.md

 Learning about the wide range of applications on Base helped me understand that a blockchain is more than just a network—it's an ecosystem where innovation happens through collaboration between builders and communities.

 **#Base #BuildOnBase #BaseEcosystem #Onchain #Ethereum #Web3 #100DaysOfBase**

+## Day 9 – Why Base is Built on the OP Stack 🛠️

+Today's learning focused on the OP Stack, the open-source technology that powers Base.

+I learned that the OP Stack provides the foundation for building scalable and secure Layer 2 networks.
+By leveraging this modular framework, Base benefits from lower transaction costs, faster confirmations, and seamless compatibility with Ethereum.
+The OP Stack also allows developers to build and deploy applications using familiar Ethereum tools while contributing to a broader vision of interoperable rollups.

+Understanding the OP Stack helped me realize that Base is more than just a Layer 2—it is part of a larger ecosystem working toward a more scalable, efficient, and accessible future for Web3.

+**#Base #BuildOnBase #OPStack #Layer2 #Ethereum #Web3 #100DaysOfBase**